What is Probate in Utah?

 Our attorneys at Able & Strong Law, Inc., are deeply compassionate and understand how brutal the death of a loved one can be.
 We also understand how the process can be made easier if probate can be avoided or made more manageable.
 We’ll work with you or your loved ones to draft a will or plan an estate that helps avoid probate.
 If your loved one’s estate has already entered probate, the attorneys of Able & Strong can help you navigate it and make a complex process more manageable.

 The passing of a loved one should be a time for reflection, memories, and coming together.
 It shouldn’t be complicated by legal matters that can be avoided.
-If you or a loved one needs to draft a will that helps avoid probate or you are currently involved in probate, don’t hesitate to call our attorneys at 385-438-8801 or email them for a consultation.
-We’ll be there for you when you need them the most.
+If you or a loved one needs to draft a will that helps avoid probate or you are currently involved in probate or other estate planning matters, don’t hesitate to call our attorneys at (385) 438-8801 or email them for a consultation.
+We’ll be there for you when you need us the most.